 Valuation date: Actuarially determined contribution rates are calculated as of June 30, one year prior to the end of the fiscal year in which contributions are reported Actuarial cost method: Entry Age Actuarial Cost Method Asset valuation method: The market value of assets less unrecognized returns in each of the last five years.
 Unrecognized return is equal to the difference between the actual and expected returns on a market value basis and is recognized over a five-year period.
-Amortization Method Level dollar amortization Remaining amortization period The July 1, 2019 Unfunded Actuarial Accrued Liability is amortized over a fifteen-year period commencing July 1, 2019 (fully amortized as of July 1, 2034).
-Any subsequent changes in Surplus or Unfunded Actuarial Accrued Liability are amortized over separate fifteen-year periods.
+Amortization Method: Level dollar amortization Remaining amortization period: The July 1, 2019 Unfunded Actuarial Accrued Liability is amortized over a fifteen-year period commencing July 1, 2019 (fully amortized as of July 1, 2034).
+Any subsequent changes in Unfunded Actuarial Accrued Liability are amortized over separate fifteen-year periods effective with that valuation.
+The funding policy was revised and adopted by the Retirement Board on November 9, 2022.
+In particular, if the Plan is in a surplus position and the surplus is 20% or greater (i.e., the funded ratio is 120% or greater), the surplus in excess of 20% will be amortized over a 30-year period in equal dollar amounts.
+In a year where the Plan is in a surplus position following a previous unfunded liability position, or an unfunded liability position following a previous surplus position, the previous amortization layers will be considered fully amortized (i.e., set to zero) and a new series of amortization layers will start.